-- Provision of 78 affordable units. - Educational contribution of £136,500 towards SEN places. - Allotments to be provided - Recreation open space secured + management - Public open space on site provision secured - £353,000 to a final scheme designed by CEC for Canute Place junction. - £60,000 to a signal controlled pedestrian crossing on Northwich Road - £34,500 towards fitness equipment at Knutsford Leisure Centre and the following conditions
+- Provision of 57 affordable units. - Educational contribution of £91,000 towards SEN places. - Allotments to be provided - Recreation open space secured + management - Public open space on site provision secured - £353,000 to a final scheme designed by CEC for Canute Place junction. - £60,000 to a signal controlled pedestrian crossing on Northwich Road - £28,500 towards fitness equipment at Knutsford Leisure Centre - £191,520 contribution towards bring 3 Knutsford GP practices together, redevelopment or relocation of Annandale Medical Centre and the following conditions:

 - 1. Outline time limit - 2.
 Reserved matters to be submitted, to include landscaping, scale, layout, appearance - 3.
 Phasing plan to be submitted as part of reserved matters - 4.
 Approved Plan and document condition - 5.
 The development hereby permitted shall not commence until a full detailed drainage strategy detailing on and off site drainage works has been submitted to and approved in writing by the LPA.
 The strategy shall include a detailed maintenance regime of the proposed system.
 The strategy shall be implemented in accordance with the approved details before completion of the development.
 Thereafter the drainage system shall be retained, managed and maintained in accordance with the approved details. - 6.
 Foul and surface water to be drained on separate systems. - 7.
 Any future reserved matters application shall be supported by an Arboricultural Impact Assessment and Tree Protection Plan in accordance with para 5.4 and 5.5 of BS5837:2012 Trees in Relation to Design, Demolition and Construction Recommendations. - 8.
-Each phase of the development hereby approved shall incorporate a mix of units of - - 1 bed and/or 2 bed dwellings between 10% and 30% of the number of dwellings - 3 bed dwellings between 20% and 40% of the number of dwellings - 4 bed and/or 5 bed dwellings between 20% and 40% of the number of dwellings, and

-• a minimum of 5 % of the units shall be bungalows or units for single storey living.
+Each phase of the development hereby approved shall incorporate a mix of units of - - 1 bed and/or 2 bed dwellings between 10% and 30% of the number of dwellings - 3 bed dwellings between 20% and 40% of the number of dwellings - 4 bed and/or 5 bed dwellings between 20% and 40% of the number of dwellings, and - a minimum of 5 % of the units shall be bungalows or units for single storey living.

 The 1st reserved matters application shall provide a strategy for the distribution of all the housing across the site in accordance with these parameters.
-Thereafter the housing on each phase of development shall accord with the housing mix details provided unless otherwise approved in writing by the Local Planning Authority
+Thereafter the housing on each phase of development shall accord with the housing mix details provided unless otherwise approved in writing by the Local Planning Authority.